wendell-britt/wendell-britt.github.io/README.md

-# wendell-britt.github.io

-# Project Name
+# About Me
-ABOUT ME

-This is a website detailing my most recent projects and detialed information about me.
+This is a website detailing my most recent projects and detailed information about me.

 ## Installation

 Go to https://wendell-britt.github.io/Aboutme/ in your preferred web browser.

 ## Usage
-check back frequently for updates.
+check back frequently for updates to the information.

 ## Contributing